Professional Discipline

 GDC v L

-Represented an orthodontist who faced wide raging clinical allegations which had taken place over an extended and historic period.
+Represented an orthodontist who faced wide ranging clinical allegations which had taken place over an extended and historic period.

 NMC V Q

-Vivienne represented the nurse facing in excess of 50 allegation including allegations of dishonesty in complex and lengthy proceedings at the NMC.
+Represented a nurse facing in excess of 50 allegations, including allegations of dishonesty in complex and lengthy proceedings at the NMC.
 The case lasted some 17 weeks.

 NMC v G